Editing with the Internal Editor

 RefreshIcon

 Reloads the current document from the disk.
-Useful if it has been edited by another program (see the following two options).
+Useful if it has been edited by another program and you aren't prompted to reload it when you come back to this editor (which you actually usually are).

 View/Edit Source